-Answers to the most often asked questions about volunteering with a local Citizens Advice.
+Answers to common questions about volunteering with local Citizens Advice.

 Click on each question below to show the answer.

-If you’ve already decided to volunteer, or have specific questions that aren’t covered here, find out if your local Citizens Advice is looking for volunteers in your area, choose one and fill out our quick online enquiry form.
-They'll get in touch with you to discuss the options.
+If you have a specific question that isn't covered here, find out if your local Citizens Advice is looking for volunteers in your area then fill out the quick online enquiry form.
+Your local Citizens Advice will get in touch with you to answer any questions you have and discuss volunteering options.

 You can either contact your local Citizens Advice directly or search for opportunities and fill in your details on our online enquiry form, which will be sent automatically to the local Citizens Advice of your choice.
 Someone from the local Citizens Advice will then get in touch with you.